LordofBone/Bot_Engine/README.md

 ###### voice_config.py

-Here audio can be switched on or off and the varying levels of the Chatbots pitch and cadence can be adjusted.
+Here audio can be switched on or off and the varying levels of the Chat bots pitch and cadence can be adjusted.